Skip to main content

 The issue with this argument is that time and time again, voter photo ID laws are proven to be ineffective tools to fight voter fraud — in the rare instances it does take place.
 While voter photo ID laws aim to prevent in-person voter impersonation, an almost non-existent form of voter fraud, other types of voter impersonation are similarly rare and not cause for significant concern.
 According to the Brennan Center, the rate of in-person voter impersonation is extremely low: only 0.00004% of all ballots cast.
 It’s worth noting that this rate is even significantly lower than other rare forms of voter fraud, such as absentee ballot fraud, which voter photo ID laws do not address.

 Voter fraud is so extremely rare.
-Out of 250,000,000 votes cast by mail in 2020, there were 193 criminal convictions.
+Out of 250,000,000 votes cast by mail between 2000 and 2020, there were 193 criminal convictions.
 By those numbers, a person is more likely to be struck by lightning than they are to commit voter fraud.
 Further, there are already measures in place to detect irregularities and investigate potential cases of voter fraud, making the need for further legislation even smaller.

 ID Laws as Voter Suppression